HristijanBogdanoski/-FAQ_Retrieval_Assistant-/README.md

 1. Install dependencies
 pip install sentence-transformers pandas numpy scikit-learn matplotlib seaborn

-2. After you have run the dependencies run the notebook cells in your preffered IDE. ** Recomended Jupyter Notebook or Colab **
+2. After you have run the dependencies run the notebook cells in your preffered IDE. ** Recommended Jupyter Notebook or Colab **